dsidavis/DSIWeb/content/membership.md

 Candidates for membership must be brought to the attention of the DSI Director.
 Candidates may self-nominate or be nominated by a current DSI faculty member.
 Nominations are accepted year round.
-To apply, send a copy of your CV to
-<mailto:datascience@ucdavis.edu>.
+To apply, [contact us](mailto:datascience@ucdavis.edu) for the (brief) application link.

 ### Professional Research Associates